 To protect all of your data, it's important to back up all your devices.
 First, ensure your devices meet our system requirements.

-CrashPlan for Small Business is $10 USD per month, per device on your account.
 Once you add a device to your account, you'll be billed automatically on your monthly renewal date.
+Each user on the account can add up to 2 devices.

-If you have Mac devices, see macOS not backing up files with personal data in CrashPlan for Small Business for important information about using CrashPlan for Small Business with macOS.
+If you have Mac devices, see macOS not backing up files with personal data for important information about using CrashPlan with macOS.

 Download and install